kutec/tssync/_drafts/2015-12-19-be-smart-with-pseudo-elements.md

 The common example is the <strong>quoted statements</strong> or testimonials on a web page.
 Such a thing use to emphasize text block, which needs extra 1 or 2 elements for appropriate styling - to add double quote (<em>"</em>).

-If we are not using
+If we are not using pseudo element then we might need below structure.

+&lt;div